aaronparker/aaronparker.github.io/_posts/2008-02-03-sequencing-apple-quicktime-7x.md

 Here’s how to create a custom Apple QuickTime 7.x installation for virtualisation.
 This post specifically deals with virtualising QuickTime with Microsoft App-V, but the general process should be similar for any application virtualisation product.

-If you&#8217;ve ever looked at deploying Apple QuickTime on Windows you have no doubt run into the challenges in configuring settings for this application.
+If you've ever looked at deploying Apple QuickTime on Windows you have no doubt run into the challenges in configuring settings for this application.
 Successfully virtualising QuickTime requires that users receive the correct preferences before they run the application.

-For some absurd reason QuickTime stores part of it&#8217;s preferences in the registry, while the other half is stored in the file system.
-It&#8217;s the those preferences that have the most visual impact on users that are stored in the file system.
+For some absurd reason QuickTime stores part of it's preferences in the registry, while the other half is stored in the file system.
+It's the those preferences that have the most visual impact on users that are stored in the file system.

 Preferences are stored in the local portion of the user profile, which by default is not virtualised.
 Because of this, any settings you may configure will not be included in a QuickTime App-V package.
 Preferences are stored here: